-At first glance, one may wonder how humble fish eggs can be so sought after, but true caviar is considered one of the finest delicacies and one of the most expensive foods in the world – with a namesake dating back to Aristotle, Marco Polo, and other such explorers made immortal in our history books.
+At first glance, one may wonder how humble fish eggs can be so sought after, but true caviar is considered one of the finest delicacies and one of the most expensive foods in the world – with a namesake dating back to Aristotle, Marco Polo, and other such explorers made immortal in our history books (more about the history of caviar here.
 Caviar has long been synonymous with the luxurious way of life.

 True caviar captures the epitome of the slow food movement.
 It’s the perfect storm of evolution and innovation.
 It is one of the oldest delicacies in the world.
 But few have unraveled the secret behind the source – so today we address the question – why is caviar so expensive?

 The Source; A Waiting Game that Renders Caviar Expensive

 To understand the rare and refined nature of the black pearls of the sea, you first have to go back to the art of production.
 The world’s best caviar comes from the endangered species of beluga sturgeon.
 The sturgeon fish is one of the oldest anadromous creatures to be found in the cold clear waters of the Caspian Sea.
 A mammoth and late maturing fish, the female beluga sturgeon can live for 118 years and doesn’t produce fish eggs for a cycle of at least 18 years.
 Farmers who are committed to sourcing the expensive food of beluga caviar are locked into a waiting game.